 - Unfinished – I realize that I am not in a perfected state yet, and thus can err in matters.
 I am eager to listen, learn, change, and mature as the Spirit convicts me through the Word of God and His people.

 Short story long: What may be the most richest yet most succinct summary of my beliefs is this statement of faith (the revised New Hampshire Confession of Faith) from my local church.
 To hear about how I came to believe in Jesus, listen to this spoken-word piece:

-These bullet points were originally written by pastor Tim Challies; I slightly modified them.
+These bullet points are a helpful summary from Tim Challies; I slightly modified them.